propppctl(1) ProL2TP Manual propppctl(1)

 pppol2tp_peer_tunnel_id number

-nel instance over which the new PPP instance will be estab-
+tunnel instance over which the new PPP instance will be

 pppol2tp_peer_session_id number